-The Volunteer Advocate training consists of about 18 hours of material spread over five modules.
-If you are interested in becoming a Volunteer Advocate, please contact our Volunteer and Community Awareness Specialist Scarlette Kinderman at: (262) 619-1634 Ext.
-18 or firstname.lastname@example.org
+The Volunteer Advocate training consists of about 18 hours of material spread over several evenings and/or weekend days.
+If you are interested in becoming a Volunteer Advocate, please contact our Volunteer Coordinator, Trene McCaskill at: (262) 619-1634 Ext.
+118 or firstname.lastname@example.org

 You can also fill out our form and we will get back to you.
 Click here for the form.

 Feel free to share our flyer to your networks or our Instagram post on your socials.

 Become a BeLEAF Survivors Board and/or Committee Member

 BeLEAF Survivors has a working board and multiple committees.
 If you are interested in learning more about our board or how to join go to our board page here.

 Skills that are required to be a successful member include:

 - An open-minded attitude that empowers other board members to express their views

 - An ability to be a team-player to work toward solutions

 - Responsibility in attendance and task completion